Funeral Planning: How To Plan A Funeral

 Funeral Planning: Step-By-Step

-- Plan ahead.
-Planning ahead is the best thing you can do.
+1. Plan ahead.
+Planning in advance is the best thing you can do.
 Your plan doesn’t need to be complicated.
 Even a simple plan will be helpful to your family.

-- Decide on Service Options.
-There are a variety of choices when it comes to what type of service you select.
+3. Decide on Service Options.
+There are various options available when it comes to selecting the type of service you prefer.
 Do you want to have a funeral service (the body is present)?
 Would you prefer a memorial service (no body)?
 Would you like to include a Celebration of Life?

-- Specify the details of your funeral ceremony.
-There are no hard and fast rules as to how detailed you want your design of your funeral to be.
+4. Specify the details of your funeral ceremony.
+There are no hard and fast rules regarding the level of detail you want in your funeral design.
 For some people, a simple outline is enough.
 For others, specific details, down to what readings will be and what music will be played, are more appropriate.

-- Make financial arrangements to pay for your funeral.
-Figure out if you will leave behind enough money to cover the funeral costs and other final expenses.
+7. Make financial arrangements to pay for your funeral.
+Determine if you will have enough money to cover the funeral costs and other final expenses.
 Consider funeral insurance, trusting, pre-purchasing cemetery space, and a pre-need contract for funeral services.

-- Organize and document your key personal information.
+8. Organize and document your key personal information.
 This is important for sorting out your affairs and will help those giving eulogies and writing your obituary.
-Also, think about what you might want to leave behind for genealogy purposes.
+Also, consider what you might want to leave behind for future genealogical purposes.
 Future generations in your family will appreciate all of this information.

 How Long Does It Take to Plan a Funeral?

 The time it takes to plan a funeral varies based on the type of funeral you are planning.
 A traditional funeral with a viewing can take 1 or 2 weeks to arrange.
-Numerous decisions need to be made.
+Many decisions need to be made.
 The time required will depend on who is involved in the decision-making.
-Will everyone be in agreement?
+Will everyone agree?

 Funeral Planning with our Wise Planning System